Epiphqny/Yolact_fcos/README.md

 Different from the original YOLACT, The repository performs instance segmentation without ROI operations or any box cropping operations, it directly obtains the masks in the whole image size.

 ## Inference
-First replace the original detectron2 installed postprocessing.py with the [file](https://github.com/Epiphqny/Yolact_fcos/blob/master/postprocessing.py) in this repository, as the original file only suit for ROI obatined masks.
+First replace the original detectron2 installed postprocessing.py with the [file](https://github.com/Epiphqny/Yolact_fcos/blob/master/postprocessing.py) in this repository, as the original file only suit for ROI obtained masks.
 The path should be like /miniconda3/envs/py37/lib/python3.7/site-packages/detectron2/modeling/postprocessing.py

 Single GPU: